Open Document Architecture: History

-In 1985, ESPRIT financed a pilot implementation of the ODA concept, involving companies such as Bull, Olivetti, ICL, and Siemens AG.
+In 1985, ESPRIT financed a pilot implementation of the ODA concept, involving companies such as Bull, Olivetti, ICL, and Siemens.

 The goal was to create a universal, storable, and interchangeable document structure that would remain usable over time and compatible with any word processor or desktop publisher.
 During the late 1970s and early 1980s, the rapid spread of personal computers and the ease of developing software for early PCs led to numerous word processing applications competing for market dominance.
 Meanwhile, corporations transitioning from dedicated word processors to PCs faced a proliferation of proprietary file formats.

 By 1985, it was evident that this fragmentation would worsen, especially with the advent of desktop publishing and multimedia computing.
 ODA aimed to address the problem of software developers frequently changing native file formats to add new features, often breaking backward compatibility.
 Older native formats were repeatedly becoming obsolete and therefore unusable after only a few years.
 This led to a large financial impact on companies that were using ad hoc standard applications, such as Microsoft Word or WordPerfect, because their IT departments had to constantly assist frustrated users with transferring content between so many different formats, and also hire employees whose sole job was to import old stored documents into the latest version of applications before they became unreadable.
 The intended result of the ODA standard was that companies would not have to commit to an ad hoc standard for word processor or desktop publisher applications, because any application adhering to a common open standard could be used to read and edit long stored documents.